theyareonit/Click-Between-Frames/about.md

 Icon by alex/sincos.

-If you like the mod, please support me on [Stripe](https://donate.stripe.com/aEU14Eaw9cgiam4288)!
+If you like the mod, please consider [donating](https://donate.stripe.com/aEU14Eaw9cgiam4288)!